Can social perceptions of otaku culture move beyond mere instinctive wariness to respect and understanding?

 A long time ago, in 2015, I traveled to Japan.
 On March 30, 2015, the Otaku Expo was held in Japan as a side event of Comiket Special 6.
 More than 500,000 people participated in the Comiket festival, and more than 50,000 people visited and enjoyed the festival for two days.
 Especially at the Otaku Expo event, people participated in the festival through cosplay, and at the end of the event, the “Otaku New Century Declaration” stated that “we will continue to expand and support the new otaku culture centered on manga, anime, and games with mutual respect and cooperation.
 If you were to read this in an article, what would your reaction be?
 Would it pique your interest at all, or would it sound like fun, or would it make you feel like you don’t understand why they’re doing it, or would it put you off the idea of the event?
 The average person’s reaction to this article will vary.

-The time when Otaku Expo was held was a time when otaku culture was gradually spreading not only in Japan but around the world.
+The time when Otaku Expo was held was a time when otaku culture was gradually spreading not only in Japan but also around the world.
 This was because Japanese manga and anime were becoming popular internationally, and otaku culture, a natural part of that culture, was being accepted in various countries.
 Especially with the development of the internet and social media, otakus from all over the world have been gathering and interacting online, and the concept of otaku has gradually become a global phenomenon.
 This trend has contributed to making otaku culture no longer a part of Japan, but a culture that is recognized worldwide.

 The social environment in Japan and the role of the media have also played a large role in the negative perception of the word otaku.
 Otaku culture was initially seen as a minority taste that deviated from mainstream society, and as a result, mainstream media tended to treat it critically.
 This was true not only in Japan, but also in other countries around the world.
 Due to the powerful influence of the media, the term otaku was often used to describe socially isolated, unsocial people, and as a result, the general public’s perception of them was also negative.
 However, over time, media attitudes began to change.
-As otaku culture became increasingly accepted as mainstream and portrayed positively in various media, the perception of otaku slowly changed.
+As otaku culture was gradually accepted into mainstream culture and portrayed positively in various media, the perception of otaku slowly changed.

 This instinct is also present in the way we treat the new social phenomenon of otaku.
 The culture of otaku is common among them, and not only is it not something to be wary of, it’s something to welcome.
 However, for those who are not familiar with otaku culture, it is a very unfamiliar culture and something that they do not normally encounter, so it is natural to be wary of it.